 No. If you cannot come to the campus location to take written exams, contact your instructor at least two weeks before the exam.
 You can take exams at a pre-approved location near you under a pre-approved exam proctor.
 Some online courses administer online exams or other forms of online assessment instead of written exams.

-How can I get an overload into an online course?
+How can I get an overload into an online course that is full?

 Do all online courses have a requirement for the minimum number of students?

 I took your online course in the last semester as a special student, but my university/college says they still have not received my grade.
 Do I need to do something to get the academic transcript for the course I took?

 Yes.
-Georgia Tech is required not to release any student records including your grade to other institutions unless the student makes an individual request for it.
-Please contact the Registrar's Office and request your transcript to be sent to your home institution.
+Georgia Tech is not permitted to release any student records, including your grades, to other institutions unless the student initiates the request.
+Please contact the Georgia Tech Office of the Registrar and request your transcript to be sent to your home institution.